AustralianCancerDataNetwork/auscatverse/components/ORTHANC.md

 ### Logs

 The Orthanc Docker container will log to the standard output as is usual with Docker.
-These logs can be inspected within Portainer to determine if Orthanc is reporting any errors.
+These logs can be inspected within Portainer or by using the `docker log` to determine if Orthanc is reporting any errors.
+More information about collecting Orthanc logs can be found [here](https://book.orthanc-server.com/faq/log.html).

 ### Support resources